 One of six children, Risma is the second eldest.
-She keeps in touch with her family via Skype to share her experiences of living and working in Manchester and Liverpool.
+She kept in touch with her family via Skype; to share her experiences of living and working in Manchester and Liverpool.

 Karoline returns to Michigan at the start of July.
-She hope to continue to bake bread, especially for her family.
+She hopes to continue to bake bread, especially for her family.

 Read Karoline's kind words about her time volunteering at Somewhere Else.

 Why did you become a volunteer and what's it like to be a Vincentian Volunteer at the Bread Church?

 These were the questions we asked Karoline when we wanted to find out why she became a Vincentian Volunteer.
 This is what she wrote.

 Hello, my name is Karoline Knedgen and I am the Vincentian Volunteer working at the